Top-end violence of 2014!

 At the end of the examination, this individual of common dolphin (Delphinus delphis), whose Mediterranean population is defined as “Endangered (EN)”, was determined to be shot dead by at least single fire from above and at a close-range.
 Seven shot holes with smooth edges were found on the body and two birdshots were removed from the carcass during necropsy.
 It was also found that the lungs were disintegrated due to birdshots penetrating the ribs.

 TUDAV requested the relevant authorities to conduct a research meticulously to find the perpetrators.
 TUDAV also notified the authorized bodies through BIMER (Communications center of Prime Ministry).
 Dr. Arda M. Tonay, Vice Director of TUDAV, underlined the need for inclusion of fishing vessels found in the area during last week in the investigation.
 These vessels can be determined by satellite tracking system and port visits.
-He also stated, “Relevant ministries have to make an urgent meeting in order to conserve these endangered animals and create effective protection measures on the subject.
-Our citizens can also contribute by reporting all stranded dolphins to TUDAV.”
+He stated, “Relevant ministries have to have an urgent meeting in order to conserve these endangered animals and create effective protection measures on the subject.
+Our citizens can contribute by reporting all stranded dolphins to TUDAV.”

 Tonay emphasizes that marine mammals living in Turkish waters are protected by the Fisheries Act 1380 as well as international agreements.
 He suggested public authorities in this way: